Before the rise of urban life, kids spent a lot of time learning “read” the visual clues left behind by other animals.

 The study’s authors conclude that hunting success depends on “stealth and know how” rather than sheer strength (Walker et al 2002).

-Animal tracking for kids: Recommended articles and books
+Animal tracking for kids: Recommended resources

 If you are looking for games or activities about animal tracking, check out Animal Tracks by Young Scientist's Club.
 This is really just a set of illustrated cards printed on heavy cardboard stock.
 But the cards are colorful, durable, and can be used to play several games, including concentration, bingo, and matching.
 Instructions are provided.